deadghost/front-end-code-challenge/README.md

 Metrics collected can be as fine grained as we need.

+#### Things I'd Like (That Others Might Not)
+- Frontpage shows Popular Destinations
+- Frontpage shows Low Season Destinations

+Sometimes I want to be where everyone else is at.
+There's usually a good reason why they're somewhere at a given time of the year.
+Sometimes I want to be where no one is at, because that's where the best deals are.
+I also don't want to deal with a million other tourists in some tiny location.
+Showing some nearby destinations might be cool too.
+A tool that does this for a given date range might also be cool (popular/bargain destinations during my vacation slot).

 ### UI

+#### General
 - There's no color scheme to speak of.
 The logo is black and white and it looks like the other chosen colors could very well be defaults from bootstrap.
 - There's a lack of photos and illustrations.
-The one on the frontpage looks like it could be a stock photo or a default hero image from Wordpress.
+It doesn't elicit business credibility.
+#### Front Page
 - The product's value proposition must be made very clear.
 We can give you the very best rate because WE ARE THE HOTELS.
-- Everything needs to be more customer centric.
-Design decisions should stem from the customer.
+- Page elements should be considered from a customer perspective.
 Examples on the front page: "Search not Sales".
 What does that even mean?
 My eyes glaze over and don't even read the thing following it, I don't care.
 "Set Price Alerts".
 That's kind of cool but that's a feature and not the product.
 I'd leave it on the front page but give it less weight.
 "Book Directly" should be given more importance and elucidated on.
+- Currency selector usability.
+If for example, I want Ukrainian Hyrvnia, I'd have to scroll down pretty far.
+Other sites do a modal or whatever that let's the user see ALL the currencies at once.
+- Field separation.
+Check-in and check-out dates weirdly have Rooms and Guests in the drop down as well.
+This defies my expectations and should be split into another field.
+- There's a Log in but not a Register.
+Unintuitively Register is hidden under Log in.
+- Hero image is not an efficient use of space.
+A left/right side split is probably superior for displaying more information.
 - Sign up to our mailing list.
 Every site wants my email.
 You'll need to give me a good reason.
 - Scout.
 I actually like Scout.
 Who did the design?
 I'd definitely leave it on the front page and elucidate on it further.

-- There's a lot of small UI things that differ from other sites and are arguably worse.
-An example is the currency selector.
-If for example, I want Ukrainian Hyrvnia, I'd have to scroll down pretty far.
-Other sites do a modal or whatever that let's the user see ALL the currencies at once.
-Check-in and check-out dates weirdly have Rooms and Guests in the drop down as well.
-I click to input dates, why is this unrelated stuff bunched in as well?

 I'll leave it at that because I already feel like I'm going out of scope.
 I am not a designer but I can discuss and implement things from a designer.

+#### Hotel Results Page
+I don't have as many complaints about this page and the ones I do have are debatable.

+- A map is valuable, but I don't know about half the page valuable.
+- Filters and sorting a bit non-standard.
+- I'd like to see: distance from city center and distance from airport
+- A left sided filter might be nice.
+- I hate Too Low to Show prices but I understand there are business constraints.
+- Sorting by largest discount would be cool.
+- Nearest hotels to a given address might be nice.

+#### Hotel Page
+- Listing nearby attractions would be a nice touch.
+- Layout looks a bit funny to me but I'd need to take a longer look.

 ## Testing
 TODO.
 Generally I don't write tests during a project's early stages.
 This is